mnn/ts-opt/README.md

 getNameOrDefault({}); // 'John'
 ```

-Another alternative, in this case of "zooming" onto a field (which is quite common), is to use the `prop` method:
+Another alternative, in this case of "zooming" onto a field (which is quite common), is to use the `prop` method which also automatically handles possible empty values:

 ```ts
 const getNameOrDefault = (x?: TestUser) =>